rajat641/CMS-PHP--WebProgramming/README.md

 * Hiding content from the public view
 * Building dynamic content navigation

+The WAMP stack consisting of Microsoft Windows operating system, Apache web server, OpenSSL for SSL support, MySQL database and PHP programming language was used to build this website.

 Few Visual Designs of the website are as follows:
 ![Screenshot from 2019-12-24 15-12-35-1](https://user-images.githubusercontent.com/8374949/71407673-b646d500-2661-11ea-9626-84268bb2b895.png)